alexqguo/drinking-board-game-v2/README.md

 * Alert state is a bit messy
 * Extensions/non components need i18n support
 * Any post action handler that does `actions.find` (finds first) should be updated to instead find the last one in case the rule is nested
+* Consider clearing preexisting actions when executing a nested rule.
+The logic gets all fucked up.
+Actions now how a `ruleId` on them to indicate where they came from, this should be incorporated into the `Alert` component's logic as well so that all actions aren't grouped together

 Parity:
 * Finish rule implementations